firebase/functions-samples/line-auth/README.md

 ### iOS, Android

 Build the sample iOS and Android app and run them on your devices.
 Those sample apps should be working by now.
-If you seeing any compile errors or the apps crash when start, please refer back to the setup instruction above and check if you missed anything.
+If you see any compile errors or the apps crash when starting, please refer back to the setup instruction above and check if you missed anything.